 Of course, you want it to function properly and not leak.
-Roof leaks can be quite common if you don’t have it properly installed or maintained.
-We’ve got a few tips to help protect your home from roof leaks and signs to look for in the event it does.
+Unfortunately, roof leaks can be quite common if you don’t properly maintain your roof or know the signs of a roof leak when it happens.
+But don’t worry, we have a few helpful tips to protect your home from roof leaks and the steps to take if it does.

 Ideally, you can catch and avoid a roof leak before it infiltrates inside your home, but if you notice these things, chances are you have either a roof leak or excessive moisture in your attic.

 - Stains or wet spots on your ceiling or interior walls